TapwaveZodiac/novelaiUKB/docs/Using-Regex.md

 ![image](https://github.com/TapwaveZodiac/novelaiUKB/assets/35267604/ff188113-c38b-4a8a-b06a-ba4eef6c262f)

--   The set of / to / limit the expression in this case.
+-   The set of `/` to `/` delinate the start and end of the expression.
--    is used to escape certain symbols (the square brackets and curly braces in this example).
+-   `\` is used to escape certain symbols (the square brackets and curly braces in this example).
--   [ ] Is a block that contains a condition.
+-   `[ ]` Is a block that contains a condition.
--   ^ is the NOT operator.
+-   `^` is the NOT operator.
--   ^} thus means "NOT closing curly brace"
+-   `^}` thus means "NOT closing curly brace"
--   * means match everything until the next character, which is a closing curly brace.
+-   `*` means "match everything until the next character", which is a closing curly brace in this example.

 Piecing all this information together, we figure out this expression will match any word inside **[{}]** brackets.